stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## Introduction
 Lets first note that both fact and hype exist in discussions regarding COVID-19.
 This notebook will only consider data available from the [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/index.html) (CDC) and [World Health Organization](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/) (WHO).
 As Data Scientists, our job is to look at data to make informed data-driven decisions.

-At the time of the writing of this notebook (updated March 18, 2020), the world has decended into mass panic, fueled by misinformation in the media.
+At the time of the writing of this notebook (updated March 18, 2020), the world has descended into mass panic, fueled by misinformation in the media.
 In the stock market, the Dow-Jones Industrial Average dropped from 29,718 to 21,749 points, sending business and retirement accounts tumbling.

 ## Data Collection
 So, is this really a pandemic, or just hype?
 According to the CDC, this is no different than the [common flu](https://www.cdc.gov/coronavirus/2019-ncov/index.html) (with some caveats).